Seeding the next generation of sustainable farm businesses.

 - Social Sustainability

 - Training and Support in Marketing

 We accept applications to participate in the Farm Business Incubator Program on a rolling basis.
 Once we accept a participant into one of our Incubator cohorts, participants have the option of being part of the program for two years.
 To further support this mission, the Farm Business Incubator Program also makes scholarships available on a competitive basis when funding allows.
 For more information about the Hudson Valley Farm Business Incubator, please contact Dave Llewellyn.

 We are proud to be supporting the following pioneering farm businesses in our region through the Incubator:

-- Fat Apple Farm -- is a sustainable, ethical livestock farm in Pine Plains, where Nichole Martini and John Agostinho raise pork, beef, eggs, poultry and lamb.
+- Fat Apple Farm -- a sustainable, ethical livestock farm in Pine Plains, where Nichole Martini and John Agostinho raise pork, beef, eggs, poultry and lamb.

 - Lovin’ Mama Farm -- a certified organic, no-till farm in Amsterdam, NY.
 Corrine Hansch and Matthew Leon grow 250 varieties of specialty veg, herbs, and flowers.

 - Maple View Farm -- a small, no-till vegetable operation run by Kyle Nisonger in Poughquog, NY specializing in restaurant and wholesale accounts.

 - Premier Pastures -- a diverse livestock operation at Meadowland Farm in Clinton Corners, managed by Jon McDonald and set to launch in March 2020.

 - Radiance Farm -- a small scale vegetable and cut flower farm run by Kayla Holterman in Chester, NY.
 Glynwood and Kayla are proud to partner with Dig Inn to develop new wholesale enterprises on Radiance Farm.